Divided Supreme Court appears open to some immunity for president's official acts in Trump 2020 election dispute

 The Trump immunity case

-The dispute over presidential immunity stems from four criminal counts brought against Trump in connection to his alleged attempt to subvert the transfer of power after the 2020 presidential election.
-Trump pleaded not guilty to all counts last year, and proceedings in the case have been on hold for months while the immunity matter weaved through the federal courts.
+Proceedings in the case against Trump have been on hold for months while the immunity matter has gone through the federal courts.

-Two lower courts in Washington have rejected his claim that he's shielded from criminal charges tied to conduct that happened while he was still president.
-His attorneys have called on the Supreme Court to reverse those rulings, telling the justices in briefs that Trump's actions after the election were "official" in nature and therefore protected from prosecution.
+Two lower courts in Washington rejected his claim that he's shielded from criminal charges tied to conduct that happened while he was still president.
+His attorneys called on the Supreme Court to reverse those rulings.

-The question before the justices is "whether and if so to what extent does a former president enjoy presidential immunity from criminal prosecution for conduct alleged to involve official acts during his tenure in office."

 "From 1789 to 2023, no former, or current, president faced criminal charges for his official acts — for good reason," they wrote in a filing last month.
 "The president cannot function, and the presidency itself cannot retain its vital independence, if the president faces criminal prosecution for official acts once he leaves office."

-Trump's lawyers have claimed that his actions between the November 2020 election and Jan.
+Trump's lawyers claim his actions between the November 2020 election and Jan.
 6 Capitol attack were undertaken as part of his official duties, not in his capacity as a presidential candidate.

 "Once our nation crosses this Rubicon, every future president will face de facto blackmail and extortion while in office, and will be harassed by politically motivated prosecution after leaving office, over his most sensitive and controversial decisions," Sauer warned the Supreme Court in the filing.
 "That bleak scenario would result in a weak and hollow President, and would thus be ruinous for the American political system as a whole."